-HK53 is a ultra-compact version of HK33, which advertised by HK as “submachine gun” and, by common sense, falls in the same category as soviet AKS-74U or Colt “Commando”.
-All these guns can be classified as “compact (or short) assault rifles” by the fact, that they are used the intermediate rifle round.
-Hk53 was developed in mid-1970s and is still in production and offered for export.
+The HK 53 is an ultra compact version of the HK 33.
+Heckler & Koch advertised it as a “submachine gun” and, according to common sense, it falls into the same category as the soviet AKS-74U or American Colt “Commando”.
+All of these guns can be classified as “compact” or “short” assault rifles because they fire an intermediate rifle round as well as being compact.
+Hk 53 was developed in the mid 1970’s and is still in production and offered for export.

-HK33 is a delayed blowback operated, selective fire rifle, that utilized two pieces bolt with two rollers that used to delay bolt blowback.
-The receiver is made from stamped steel, and HK33 is available with either a polymer fixed buttstock (HK33A2) or retractable metallic buttstock (HK33A3).
-Carbine version of the HK33 also available and featured shorter barrels and similar fixed or retractable stocks (HK33KA2 and HK33KA3, respectively).
+The receiver is made from stamped steel, and HK 33 is available with either a polymer fixed buttstock (HK 33A2) or retractable metallic buttstock (HK 33A3).
+A carbine version of the HK 33 is also available featuring a shorter barrel and similar fixed or retractable stocks (HK 33KA2 and HK 33KA3, respectively).

-All HK33 variants available with different trigger units, with or without 3-rounds burst mode.
-HK’s proprietary claw-type mounts allow telescopic sights to be mounted on any version of HK33.
-Full-length HK33s can be equipped with bayonet or underbarrel 40 mm grenade launchers, HK79A1, also made by Heckler & Koch.
-Full-length HK33 rifles also can launch rifle grenades from combined muzzle compensator/flash hider.
-All HK33 and HK53 guns are equipped with drum-type rear sights.
+All HK 33 variants are available with alternative trigger units, that is, with or without 3-round burst mode.
+Heckler & Koch’s proprietary claw-type mounts allow telescopic sights to be mounted on any version of the HK 33.
+Full length versions of this weapon can be equipped with a bayonet or under barrel 40 mm grenade launchers.
+Specifically, the HK79A1, also made by Heckler & Koch.
+Full length HK 33 rifles also can launch rifle grenades from the combination muzzle compensator / flash hider.
+All HK 33 and HK 53 guns are equipped with drum-type rear sights.

-Both HK33 and HK53 can use 25, 30 and 40 round box magazines, but latter are out of production by HK for some time.
+Both HK 33 and HK 53 can use 25, 30 or 40 round box magazines, but the latter have been out of production by Heckler & Koch for quite some time.